Skip to main content

 Summary

 You learned how to create a custom action with the action widget UI and action function to implement its functionality.
-For further information about the Workflows and AutomationEngine, look at the user documentation.
+For further information about the Workflows and AutomationEngine, have a look at the user documentation.

 Still have questions?